cherrypush/cherrypush.com/README.md

 ## Contributing

-In addition to the above-mentioned docs, a good way to get started contributing is to watch some of the live sessions below.
-This should give you insights on how to navigate the codebase and help you with your first few steps.
+In addition to the above-mentioned docs, a great way to get started is to watch some of the live sessions below.
+This should give you insights on how to navigate the codebase and start contributing.

 Cherry CLI (JavaScript):